 Results: Visits to peer institutions have occurred in the following ways: Arboretum director attended APGA National Conferences in 2014 (Denver Botanic Gardens) and 2015 (Minnesota Landscape Arboretum); and visited JC Raulston Arboretum, Duke Gardens and North Carolina Botanical Garden (all in 2016).
 The Native Plants and Horticultural teams make an annual visit to a regional public garden.
 Public gardens visited include Boone County Arboretum, Yew Dell Gardens, Bernheim Forest and Research Center, Cave Hill Cemetery, and Lexington Cemetery.

-Analysis of results and reflection: Peer visits are occurring and are very beneficial to ensure broad perspective of possibilities for the Arboretum and provide benchmarks for comparison.
+Analysis of results and reflection: No peer visits have been possible since March 2020.
+But they are beneficial to ensure broadperspective of possibilities for the Arboretum and provide benchmarks for comparison.